 Your schedule contains the following details: premium amount, date of payment and your bank details.
 Your payment of the premium listed in the policy is what keeps you covered.
 If you miss a regular payment, your policy will be suspended.
 If you continue to miss premium payments, the contract you have with your insurer, will be terminated.

 It is strongly recommended that you set up a debit order.
 This will ensure that you never miss a payment date, even if you are incapacitated and therefore unable to personally ensure payment is made.

 Top tip: If your monthly premium debit order has bounced, you can simply pay it at retail stores, using a Pay@ reference number which will be supplied to you by 1Life via either email or SMS.

 Don’t forget to inform your insurer if your bank details change.

-Top tip: Under the additional benefits table it is important to note the additional benefits that are included in your policy, such as a R50 000 pay now funeral benefit.
+Top tip: Under the additional benefits table it is important to note the additional benefits that are included in your policy, such as a R50 000 pay now death benefit.
 It is also important to note that you are required to go for your HIV test within the specified time frame to ensure your family’s future financial security.

 It’s important to know what you’re covered for, but just as important to know what you’re not covered for.